clawpack/doc/doc/howto_doc.rst

 Guide for updating this documentation
 =============================================

-Out of date -- see the README.md at https://github.com/clawpack/doc
+See also the README.md at https://github.com/clawpack/doc

-The restructured text files are in the `clawpac/doc
+The restructured text files are in the `clawpack/doc
 <https://github.com/clawpack/doc>`_ repository in `$CLAW/doc/doc`.

 Before proceeding, first make sure other repositories are checked out to